 - 1/2 cup walnuts or sunflower seeds, optional

-- 1 can (15 oz) cannellini, kidney or black beans, drained and rinsed (I used cannellini)
+- 1 can (15 oz) beans (cannellini, chickpeas, kidney or black beans), drained and rinsed

-- 1 tablespoon dried oregano, basil, thyme or Italian seasonings (or a mixture of these)
+- 1 tablespoon Italian seasonings (sub with dried oregano, basil, thyme or a mixture of these)

 - 1/2 teaspoon garlic powder

-- dash or two of cayenne pepper or red pepper flakes, to taste
+- pinch of red pepper flakes, to taste

-Mix bean balls: Start assembling the bean balls.
-Saute onions, mushrooms and garlic over medium heat for 5 minutes and let cool.
-If using the nuts/seeds, place in food processor first and pulse until coarsely ground, and continue.
-Also, if using old fashioned oats place them in the with the nuts to chop then up a bit.
-In food processor place beans, sauteed veggies, oats and herbs and spices.
-Pulse until just combined.
+Food processor: If using the nuts/seeds, place in food processor first and pulse until coarsely ground, and continue.
+Also, if using old fashioned oats place them in the with the nuts to chop them up a bit.
+Add the beans, sauteed veggies, oats.
+Pulse until just combined (don’t overmix or it’ll turn into a paste).
 Taste for seasoning adding anything extra you may like.
 I added in some fresh chopped basil I had on hand.

-Serve: In individual bowls serve squash ‘noodles’ topped with bean balls, sauce, fresh cracked pepper, salt and some chopped fresh parsley or basil.
+Serve: In individual bowls serve spaghetti topped with sauce and vegan meatballs.
+Top with salt, pepper, and chopped fresh parsley or basil.
 A nice dusting of Almond Parmesan will also enhance this dish!

-Store leftovers in an airtight container for up to five days.
+Store leftovers in an airtight container for up to 5 days.
 Leftovers were great!

 If you don’t have quick oats, use regular oats but process gently into a very rough flour.
 Also, replace the oats with breadcrumbs if you prefer.

-Sub in zucchini noodles, gently heated, or any pasta of choice if spaghetti squash is not available.
+Sub in zucchini noodles, gently heated, in place of pasta or spaghetti squash.